TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 .. _draw-bp-renyi-order:

 The **Rényi order** is the parameter :math:`\alpha` above, and it controls *what it means to be "even among positions"* for a team.
 Note that "evenness" is not easily defined.
-After round 8, which position history is more even: (0, 2, 2, 3) or (1, 1, 1, 5)?
+After round 8, which position history is more even: (0, 2, 3, 3) or (1, 1, 1, 5)?
 The Rényi order allows us to tune this definition.

+.. rst-class:: spaced-list

-- The **smaller** :math:`\alpha` is, the more it cares that teams compete in every position *at least* once, favouring (1, 1, 1, 5) over (0, 2, 2, 3): it's more important that a team finally see OG, than it is that another not be in CO five times.
+- The **smaller** :math:`\alpha` is, the more it cares that teams compete in every position *at least* once, favouring (1, 1, 1, 5) over (0, 2, 3, 3): it's worse to have never OGed, than it is to have COed five times.

-- The **larger** :math:`\alpha` is, the more it cares that teams do not compete in *any* (one) position too many times, favouring (0, 2, 2, 3) over (1, 1, 1, 5): it's more important that a team avoid a fifth CO, than it is that another team get the opportunity to OG.
+- The **larger** :math:`\alpha` is, the more it cares that teams do not compete in *any* (one) position too many times, favouring (0, 2, 3, 3) over (1, 1, 1, 5): it's worse to have COed five times, than it is to have never OGed.

 - At the small extreme, as :math:`\alpha\rightarrow0`, it *only* counts how many positions a team has seen at least once, and doesn't care about the distribution among them so long as a team has been in each position once.